IELTS Cue Card Sample 312 - Describe a game you used to play in your childhood

 I think the time when I played most games with friends was when I was at junior school; that would be up to the age of about ten or eleven.
 At morning and lunchtime breaks we were all turfed out of the school building to play outside whatever the weather, and that meant we played a lot of large group games.
 Some games are probably played in various ways the world over, chasing games like ‘tag’ for example, or a rather boisterous game we called British Bulldog which was eventually banned in our school for being too dangerous!
 That involved somebody being ‘it’ and everyone else rushing from one side of the playground to the other, ‘it’ meant being the catcher, and they had to somehow bring down as many people as they could, in whatever way they fancied, to stop them making it across the space.
 Anyone they floored in this way also became catchers, until everyone was ganging up against the few individuals left!
 There were a lot of bloody noses… Happy Days!
 However, I digress, the game I want to tell you about is a bit different.
 It is called ‘conkers’ and we could only play it at a particular time of year.

 In autumn, in England, horse chestnut trees produce seeds which are beautiful shiny spheres of deep chocolate colour, encased in a spikey green fleshy shell.
-The game consists of first gathering up suitable conkers from the ground where they have fallen of the trees.
+The game consists of first gathering up suitable conkers from the ground where they have fallen off the trees.
 You have to select a robust looking conker and then drill a hole in it using whatever sharp implement you have to hand that your parents don’t know about it!
 You then thread your conker onto a string or shoelace, with a large knot at the end to stop it falling off the thread.
-Next you find an opponent, who has a similarly carefully selected conker on a string.
+Next, you find an opponent, who has a similarly carefully selected conker on a string.
 One player holds their conker in front of them dangling on a thread, and the other tries to strike it with their own conker.
 Players take it in turns until one conker breaks, and the other is declared victorious.
 The winning conker becomes a ‘one-er’ after beating one conker, a ‘two-er’ after destroying two and so on.
-It also takes on the score of any other conkers it successfully breaks Some games were friendly with your mates, others were much more challenging, when you had a really high scoring conker, other players would want to take you on to try and smash your now much prized horse chestnut seed!
+It also takes on the score of any other conkers it successfully breaks.
+Some games were friendly with your mates, others were much more challenging, when you had a really high scoring conker, other players would want to take you on to try and smash your now much prized horse chestnut seed!

 The game could get very competitive, and if I’m honest, a bit dangerous too, with small children furiously smashing each other’s conkers perilously close to each other’s faces and shards of shattered conker flying off in all directions!
 Some people would take the ‘game’ very seriously; tricks were employed to harden conkers.
 For example, you could ‘cheat’ by slowly baking a conker in an oven or soaking it in vinegar.
 Even so, there was real prestige attached to having a conker that survived many games, so the stakes were high!